-The Managed Funds we select must be registered under the Corporations Act, must meet certain practical operational criteria and must belong to an appropriate dispute resolution scheme.
+The Managed Funds we select must be registered under the Corporations Act, must meet certain practical operational criteria, such as Managed Fund size and demand, unit pricing, service level requirements and must belong to an appropriate dispute resolution scheme.
 We aim to give you a wide choice of investments.